PromaChow/furryaide/README.md

 ### Principle #7: Composability of Services

 In the Furryaide application, the services are composable.
-For instance, the `requestAdoption` service allows customers to browse pets, select a pet for adoption, and submit the necessary questionnaires.
-This service utilizes shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the customer,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service, `getAllPets` provided by the `Pet`, `getQuestion` from the `Questionnaire` service.
+For instance, the `manageAdoption` service allows customers to request for adoption, cancel an adoption, and getting notifications whenever their adoption request is approved or rejected.
+Similarly, for pet relinquisher, this service offers functionalities like rejecting an adoption.
+This service utilizes shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the user,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access the specific operations exposed by the service, `updatePet` provided by the `Pet`, `sendNotification` from the `Notification` service.

-On the other hand, the `approveAdoption` service enables pet relinquishers to review submitted questionnaires, approve adoption requests, and manage the adoption process.
-This service also leverages shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the pet relinquisher,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service.
+On the other hand, the `manageQuestionnaire` service enables pet relinquishers to create questionnaires, review submitted questionnaires and approve or reject questionnaires.
+The customers are also able to submit the questionnaire using this service.
+This service also leverages shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the user,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service and `Question` service to make Questionnaire.

 **Some things to be noted-**

 - We promised to develop an adoption service where the Customer will be able to login and request adoption and the Relinquisher will be able to approve the requests.
 - We did not promise profile management or notification services to be integrated.
 Hence, we did not explicitly handle those in our scenerio for now.
-Even though, we have developed Notification Utility service, we did not develop a task service to integrate it with any Entity Service.
 - We believe the developed services fulfill the basic requirements or functionalities to get a Pet Adoption application up and running.
 Hence, we do think we have developed the functionalities we have promised.
 - We have additionally developed Customer and PetRelinquisher services in somewhat incomplete way.
 We did not mention in our scenerio before.
 The reason is we developed it keeping User Profile Management in mind.
 But since we have not promised it, we did not intergate the services.
-Moreover, since our entire system is role based we do not think extra services specifying roles like Customer and PetRelinquisher is necessary for our scenerio.
+Moreover, since our entire system is permission based we do not think extra services specifying roles like Customer and PetRelinquisher is necessary for our scenerio.

 From the marking perspective, 50% was allocated if we could show we can run a service successfully.
 So, for that, we are going to add screenshots of the `User` service because we have developed it the very first.